Methodology

 • Total investment (M€)

-Moreover, Invert/EE-Lab offers the possibility to derive more detailed and other type of result evaluations as well.
-Based on the needs of the policy processes we will have to discuss which other type of evaluations of the result data set might be required.
+Moreover, Invert/EE-Lab offers the possibility to derive more detailed and other types of result evaluations as well.
+Based on the needs of the policy processes, we will have to discuss which other types of evaluations of the result data set might be required.